AMC-LAEB/PATAT-sim/README.md

 # Propelling Action for Testing and Treating (PATAT) model
 ---

 PATAT is a stochastic agent-based modelling framework developed to investigate the impact of using SARS-CoV-2 antigen rapid diagnostic tests (Ag-RDTs) in communities with demographic profiles, contact mixing patterns, levels of public health resources mirroring those often observed in low- and middle-income countries (LMICs).
 PATAT has been used in the Phase 2 study of the Access to COVID-19 Tools Accelerator (ACT-Accelerator) SARS-CoV-2 diagnostics modelling consortium, led by the Foundation for Innovative New Diagnostics (FIND).
-This study interrogates how different Ag-RDT availability and distribution strategies, including the implementation of community testing in households, schools, formal workplaces and regular mass gatherings (e.g. churches), as well as post-testing behavioural changes and public health interventions could impact onward disease transmissions and pandemic mitigation
+This study interrogates how different Ag-RDT availability and distribution strategies, including the implementation of community testing in households, schools, formal workplaces and regular mass gatherings (e.g. churches), as well as post-testing behavioural changes and public health interventions could impact onward disease transmissions and pandemic mitigation in LMICs.
+This original scientific paper describing this work is under review:
+> Strategies for using antigen rapid diagnostic tests to reduce transmission of SARS-CoV-2 in low- and middle-income countries: a mathematical modelling study.
+Alvin X. Han, Sarah Girdwood, Shaukat Khan, Jilian A. Sacks, Amy Toporowski, MD, Naushin Huq, Emma Hannay, Colin A. Russell, Brooke E. Nichols.
+(2022).

-The analyses codes for the ACT-Accelerator Phase 2 study be found as a Jupyter Notebook [here](https://github.com/AMC-LAEB/PATAT-sim/blob/main/projects/ACTA_phase2/han-et-al_ACTA_phase2.ipynb).
+The analyses codes for this study can be found as a Jupyter Notebook [here](https://github.com/AMC-LAEB/PATAT-sim/blob/main/projects/ACTA_phase2/han-et-al_ACTA_phase2.ipynb).
 As the raw simulation data are very large in size (>200Gb), we have provided processed data files necessary to run the Jupyter Notebook.

 ---